vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

      ![Select IPAM and DNS profiles](img/tko-on-vsphere-nsxt/40-ALB-29.png)

- This completes NSX ALB configuration.
+ This completes NSX Advanced Load Balancer configuration.
 The next step is to deploy and configure a bootstrap machine which will be used to deploy and manage Tanzu Kubernetes clusters.

-### <a id="configurebootstrap"> </a> Deploy and Configure Bootstrap Machine
+## <a id="configurebootstrap"> </a> Deploy and Configure Bootstrap Machine

 The bootstrap machine can be a laptop, host, or server running on Linux, MacOS, or Windows that you deploy management and workload clusters from.
 The bootstrap machine keeps the Tanzu and Kubernetes configuration files for your deployments and it is typically local.